hank-ai/hankerfaces/README.md

     '_hankSpecExamples/example4.json'
 ]
 ```
-2. import and nstantiate an instance of the medsuite interface class
+2. import and instantiate an instance of the medsuite interface class
 ```python3
 from AbeoMedsuite import medsuite msi = medsuite.MedsuiteInterface()